sharpevb/Staycare/README.md

 ![1_login.png](https://github.com/sharpevb/Staycare/blob/master/client/public/assets/demo/1_login.png)

 ## Homepage
-If a user loggin in is a provider, they will see all of the children under their care.
+If a provider logs in, they will see all of the children under their care.
 If a parent logs in, they will only see their child.
 ![2_homepage.png](https://github.com/sharpevb/Staycare/blob/master/client/public/assets/demo/2_homepage.png)